theninthsky/client-side-rendering/README.md

 <br>
 All of the above were achieved by adding a few lines of code to the webpack config and without imposing any limitations to how we develop our app.

-In its current state, our app has great performance, far exceeding any preconfigured CSR solutions such as _[CRA](https://create-react-app.dev)_.
+In its current state, our app has amazing performance, far exceeding any preconfigured CSR solutions such as _[CRA](https://create-react-app.dev)_.

 From this point forward we are going to level it up one last time using a method that is a little less conservative but with unmatched benefits in terms of performance.